Quick overview

 Bond default cases cannot be generalized, but they do have one thing in common: our clients do not generally take action against non-serious financial advisors, but seek to recover their claims directly from the issuers.
 So either they do not blame the financial advisors at all or they do not feel they have enough evidence or documentation to support their position.

 Moreover, it should be said that pointing out only that the financial advisor cooperated with the issuer on a commission basis is not relevant in the Czech context.
 The vast majority of advisers work in this way here and there is nothing illegal about it.
-However, many EU countries have already banned or at least restricted this practice and have found other models for financing these services.
+However, in a number of European Union countries, this practice has already been banned or at least restricted and other models of financing these services have been found.

 Therefore, if an investor wants to deal directly with the issuer, he should first of all study the terms and conditions of the issue, where the procedure is usually outlined.
 Another important guide is the Bond Act.
 Both regulations provide for a bondholders’ meeting, which can be called in certain exceptional cases.
 However, before that, it is appropriate to approach the issuer itself and resolve the situation with it.